 Big Brother Books!

 I’m a Big Brother, by Joanna Cole and illustrated by Rosalinda Kightley: “Someone new is at our house.
 Do you know who it is?”
 This book is virtually identical to its companion, I’m a Big Sister (above), simply with a big brother protagonist rather than a big sister.
 Again, this simple primer about a big brother who is still pretty little himself is perfect for your youngest kids.
-It’s a sweet book that describes the exciting role a new big sibling gets to take on — helping parents with the family’s newest bundle of joy!
+It’s one of the simplest big brother books that describes the exciting role a new big sibling gets to take on — helping parents with the family’s newest bundle of joy!
 Support independent bookstores and get the book on Bookshop.org right here!

 Shh!
 My Brother’s Napping, by Ruth Ohi: This book was a godsend for us when we introduced baby number two into our family — I fell in love with it the second I pulled it off the shelf!
 Getting a new baby seems fun and all, but what’s with all of these naps?!
 In this story, the adorable narrator keeps telling readers to shhhhh! because, of course, his new brother is sleeping.
 But those pots are just begging to be banged, and those blocks are just waiting to be made into a tower.
 Will big bro wake the sleeping baby?
 And what happens when the tables are turned?
-One of our favorites for new big brothers!
+Though this may be hard to find, it was one of our most beloved big brother books when my little one was born!